 The late 1980s saw the beginning of the diversity movement in offices.
 By the 1990s, many companies had instituted policies to prevent racial and gender biases in hiring and to try to bring in more diversity, including diversity and sensitivity training.
-By the 1990s, the workforce was 47% female, but women earned significantly less than their male counterparts even when working similar jobs.
+By the 1990s, the workforce was 47% female, a major equalization.
+Unfortunately, women earned significantly less than their male counterparts even when working similar jobs.

 Some of these challenges remain.
-40 years after women entered the work force en masse, Just 5% of Fortune 500 CEOs are woman.
+40 years after women entered the workforce en masse, Just 5% of Fortune 500 CEOs are women.
 Even worse, many working environments remain uncomfortable for minorities and women.
 These have been noted recently in the technology and Hollywood industries.

 Productivity: Today Versus Yesterday

-There is no doubt, worker productivity has been rising consistently since the World War II.
-Where the 1970s were riddled with 3 day work weeks, strikes and electricity shortages - stagflation, the 1980s saw mass adoption of PCs in the workplace.
+There is no doubt, worker productivity has been rising consistently since World War II.
+Where the 1970s were riddled with 3 day work weeks, strikes, and electricity shortages - stagflation, the 1980s saw the mass adoption of PCs in the workplace.
 And even early mobile computing devices.